o-ran-sc/pti-rtp/docs/installation-guide.rst

 Platform Installation
 ---------------------

-INF uses the same installation and deployment methods of StarlingX, please refer to `StarlingX Installation`_ for the detail installation steps.
+INF uses the same installation and deployment methods of StarlingX or OKD, please refer to `StarlingX Installation`_ or 'okd/README.md' in the `pti/rtp`_ repository for the detail installation steps.

 .. _`StarlingX Installation`: https://docs.starlingx.io/r/stx.7.0/deploy_install_guides/index-install-e083ca818006.html

 Applications Installation
 -------------------------